xpdojo/cgi/README.md

-# cgi
+# CGI

 In computing, Common Gateway Interface is an interface specification that enables web servers to execute an external program, typically to process user requests.